ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 #### Test Examples

 Here, we give the .m files which are used to test this software.
-Detailed analysis can be found in Chapter 7 of "User_Guide.pdf."
+Detailed analysis can be found in Chapter 7 of "User_Guide.pdf".

 #### Tensegrity Examples

 Here, we list a few .m file examples from our research projects to show various  applications of tensegrity and this software.

 #### User Guide